ccxt/ccxt/wiki/Manual.md

 **DO NOT use the `.fees` property of the exchange instance as most often it contains the predefined/hardcoded info.
 Actual fees should only be accessed from markets and currencies.**

+**NOTE: Previously we used fetchTransactionFee(s) to fetch the transaction fees, which are now DEPRECATED and these functions have been replace by fetchDepositWithdrawFee(s)**

-`fetchFees` will automatically call both `fetchTradingFees` and `fetchDepositWithdrawFees` to get all the fee information.
-You can call `fetchTradingFee` / `fetchTradingFees` or `fetchDepositWithdrawFee` / `fetchDepositWithdrawFees` for more precise control over what endpoint on the exchange is requested.
+You call `fetchTradingFee` / `fetchTradingFees` to fetch the trading fees, `fetchDepositWithdrawFee` / `fetchDepositWithdrawFees` to fetch the deposit & withdraw fees.

 ### Fee Structure